 Author Archive for: admin

-Carl is the Chief Scientist and Exhibits Director at Imagination Station in Toledo, Ohio.
-He has a Masters Degree in Experimental Physics from Michigan State University and over 17 years experience working in science centers.
+Carl is the Chief Scientist at Imagination Station in Toledo, Ohio.
+He has a Masters Degree in Experimental Physics from Michigan State University and over 25 years of experience working in science centers.

 Entries by Carl

 I’ve been poking around the internet and books for some cool experiments and information about eggs in general.
 I came across this really nice breakdown of the various parts of a chicken egg over at edinformatics.com and have duplicated the information below.
 I’ve always wondered what those white stringy things (Chalaza) are in my eggs […]

 A “naked egg” is an egg that has no shell.
 Let me say that again, an egg with no shell.
 This is not something you normally run across and even when you see a naked egg it’s often hard to understand that even though the shell is gone – the egg stays intact.
 You might […]